a-b-street/docs/book/src/proposals/seattle_bikes/README.md

 ### Eastlake Ave

-Eastlake would be the de facto route between the university district and downtown, if it weren't for the intermitent mess of parked cars currently.
+Eastlake would be the de facto route between the university district and downtown, if it weren't for the intermittent mess of parked cars currently.
 Shoulder space to avoid traffic appears and disappears, and some of the parking is even supposed to be banned during rush hour.
 I believe as part of the RapidRide J plan, Eastlake is supposed to get some dedicated lanes!
 Until then,